I am a patient and patient advocate.

 Many realize the financial burden of attending these meetings.
 A patient cannot be expected to pay the conference registration out of pocket — their employer isn’t covering it and they can’t write it off.
 Some conferences are becoming Patients Included accredited, which waives registration fees for patients.
 Yet these patients are still responsible for the cost of travel, accommodations, missed income and family support while they’re away.
 This is not feasible for most.
-(Update: Patients Included accreditation also requires that at least two patients have travel/accommodations covered to the meeting).

 Of course, intertwined with financial privilege are the racial and ethnic inequities that exist.
 But when it comes to patient advocacy, there is more we’re leaving out of the conversation.
 We must pause and recognize the privilege of being able to get out and advocate.